 Mountain Medicinals offers both recreational and medical marijuana at prices to fit any budget.
 Their team can help you get registered as a MMJ patient, find the right products for your specific needs and even give you tips about growing.

-The last of three recreational dispensaries in Idaho Springs, the Spring is a Strainwise dispensary (with several other locations across the state).
-Located in a small converted house, they offer a smaller variety of strains and edibles.
+The last of three recreational dispensaries in Idaho Springs, Bonfire Cannabis Co now sits in the former house of The Spring.
+Located in a small converted house, they offer a variety of strains and edibles.

 Serene Wellness (Empire, CO)